Admission Requirements & Deadlines

 - Admission application for the fall quarter must be submitted online through CSUMentor during the initial filing period (October 1 to November 30) of the prior year.

-- SAT or ACT scores must be received at Cal Poly Pomona no later than January 31.
+- SAT or ACT scores (if required) must be received at Cal Poly Pomona no later than January 31.

 - An official copy of your high school transcript and other required documents must be submitted no later than July 15.